The type of treatment your doctor recommends will depend on the type and stage of the thyroid cancer, and your age and general health.

 - taking care with body fluids for a certain period of time

 Following these safety measures may make you feel frightened and lonely.
-Discuss any concerns you have with your doctors, nurses or a counsellor.
-It's a good idea to take something to hospital to occupy your time, e.g. a book.
+Discuss any concerns you have with your doctors, nurses, counsellor or by calling Cancer Council on 13 11 20.

-Ask your doctor what side effects you may experience and how long your treatment will last.
-Potential side effects of lenvatinib include diarrhoea, skin rash, bleeding and high blood pressure.
-In some people, lenvatinib can affect the way the heart and kidneys work.
-Lenvatinib can also cause a skin reaction on the palms and soles, causing tenderness, tingling and blisters.
+The most common side effects of TKIs include diarrhoea, skin rash, bleeding and high blood pressure.
+In some people, TKIs can affect the way the heart and kidneys work.
+Some TKIs can also cause tenderness, tingling and blisters on the skin of the palms and soles.